What is ferragosto?

 Let's skip ahead to the present day.

-While today, ferragosto does refer specifically to August 15 (more on this below), the origins of ferragosto go back to the time of Rome's first emperor, Octavian Augustus, who ruled from around 27 BCE - his death in 14 CE.
+While today, ferragosto does refer specifically to August 15 (more on this below), the origins of ferragosto go back to Ancient Rome to the time of Rome's first emperor, Octavian Augustus, who ruled from around 27 BCE to his death in 14 CE.

 In 18 BCE, Augustus imposed the feriae Augusti (Latin for "Augustus’ rest").